 The pursuit of the ANI's mission will be articulated with other public policy objectives such as priorities for the next cycle of Structural Funds, the National Investment Programme 2020-2030, the National Reform Programme and the National Programme for Spatial Planning Policy, as well as the priorities and objectives associated with Portugal's participation in R&D support programmes within the European framework.

-Contribute to positioning Portugal in the group of highly innovative European Union countries by the end of the next decade.
+Contribute to positioning Portugal in the group of highly innovative European Union countries by the beginning of the next decade.

 R&D and innovation are fundamental to the long-term development of societies.
 The approval of the technological and business innovation strategy for Portugal 2018-2030 (RCM 25/2018) shows the government's commitment to using innovation as the engine of the country's economic growth, stimulating higher levels of productivity, more qualified employment and promoting higher levels of quality of life in Portugal.
 The targets set in this strategy for private R&D investment (1.8% of GDP by 2020 and 3% by 2030, tended to be 2/3 by companies) and for the creation of qualified employment (25,000 new jobs in science and technology companies, until 2030) are the challenges for which the ANI has to be prepared, through an adequate and qualified internal organisation and the definition of ambitious and mobilising objectives in terms of action.